Pangorin/KabyLake-Hackintosh/README_EN.md

 | `iMac18,1` | Used for computers utilizing the iGPU for displaying |
 | `iMac18,3` | Used for computers using a dGPU for displaying, and an iGPU for computing tasks only |

-Make sure you choose the right SMBIOS for your build, otherwise it can't be booting up with signal!
+Make sure you choose the right SMBIOS for your build, otherwise it can't be booting up with monitor signal!

 ## BIOS Setting (version P8.00)
 - Disable